tgfrerer/island/plan.md

 how you implement encapsulation, and abstraction (an object may decide for itself how it implements a certain method).

+## Resource addressing

 Let's refer to all resources in the renderer using opaque handles.
 These handles should be based on hashing the name to 32 bits, which allows us to store 32bits of metadata with each handle.
+Metadata
-Metadata includes: resourcetype, resource id flags.
+includes: resourcetype, resource id flags.

 Hashing the name has the benefit that this can be done independently and that no locking has to occur, and everyone who hashes a name should get